Anita-ihuman/stack-index-website/README.md

-# Welcome to Stack Index
+# Welcome to your Lovable project
 We curate insights, compare tools, highlight trends, and help dev-facing companies authentically reach technical audiences.

-## How can I edit this code?

-There are several ways of editing your application.

 **Use your preferred IDE**